skellis46/slipbox/two women dancing.md

 Bob Whalley -- introducing me to Yuk Hui (which appeared at nearly the same time in some writing I found by Alan Jacobs.)
 Instance of [[Baader-Meinhof phenomenon]].
 People whose work I have cited.
 Am grateful for their scholarship and the influence they've had on my thinking and understanding.
 Love those silent threads between people and ideas.

 ## edit bin

+My assumed knowledge of what their _play_ was for changes how I see what I see.

+My work here is to understand this technology in a very specific social and artistic context.
+It is a context for which these hardware and software technologies were not necessarily designed, but nor were they not designed for it.
+Extrapolation -- the context in which I saw it.
+First extrapolation: what happened next?
+Second extrapolation: relevance to screendance.
+Or perhaps an assumption and an extrapolation.
+Assumption of what happened next.
+Extrapoloation into screendance.

+**Edit this paragraph (which connects to the one above with Noe quote) to be about what matters and what is useful to screendance.** The technology of the time afforded particular behaviours that included dancing.
+There was nothing particularly new in the dancing, nor in the recording devices, and certainly nothing particularly new in the social networking software it easy to imagine they will have used after the recording was complete.
+It certainly is not two friends playing.
+Is there anything new in what I saw that has some value to the artistic and academic screendance community?
+Add brief mention here of technological determinism (maybe).
+This technological dynamic is barely regulated.
+Zuboff's beef really.

+My assumed knowledge of what this "play" is for changes how I see what I see.
+See [[Rushkoff – Present Shock#^9ab84a]]:

+> When we focus on the space around the pieces, we have shifted to the time sensibility of kairos.
+The space between things matters more than the things themselves.
+We are thinking less about tinkering with particular objects than about recognizing or influencing the patterns they create and the connections they make.[@rushkoff-2013-present Chapter 4: Fractalnoia -- To Be Or Not To Be, n.pag]

+Human beings have a bias towards positive outcomes.
+This is well documented by what is known as the framing effect[@tversky-1981-framing] in which the same

+And now it's 1976 and I have to be quiet because my sister is recording a TV screening of ABBA through her portable cassette recorder's on-board microphone.
+Ssshhhh!
+Later she plays back this lowest of lo-fi recordings and grooves to _Dancing Queen_.[@abba-1976-dancing] My sister at the time is 14 years old, and that shoebox-sized hunk of _modern_ at the time recording technology enforces my silence, if only for 3 minutes and 52 seconds.

+In the ABBA example the technology did not reach out and through the recording device/tech and shape my sister's dancing.
+The music did.
+The technology was not absent, nor neutral. ??
+It was a technique to enable my sister to listen to the song.

+Is there anything _new_ in what I observed that afternoon?
+Was their behaviour so different from my sister recording and then dancing to ABBA?

+[[the framing effect]] - how I present what I saw matters

+Two versions of the same thing!
+Possible?

+This text is a series of projections and confabulations disguised as an attempt to understand and communicate my ambivalence and wonder regarding what I saw that afternoon in a park on the outskirts of London during lockdown.
+But before I get to ambivalence and wonder, I need to take three steps backwards.

 What is the "new" behaviour here?
 Anything to do with screendance?
 It's not new behaviour as such, and yet it's entirely new.
 Both new and old.
 Is there anything new in what I saw?
 It isn't the dancing; it isn't recording devices; it likely isn't even the social networking software I imagine they'll use to share their dancing afterwards.
 It certainly isn't two friends playing.